Xevion/v1.xevion.dev/app/templates/hidden_help.md

 shows all images in thumbnail quality

 * `hidden/showfull=0&base64=True`
-shows all images in thumnbnail quality using `base64` encoding
+shows all images in thumbnail quality using `base64` encoding

 ---